itzaxn/itzaxn/README.md

 ### Hi there 👋
+I am Ankan, Web developer with more than one year experience in building responsive and fast website in vanilla javascript.
+Front end developer ☑️
+Languages I know : JavaScript & Python
+Currently learning: React, Next.js
 <!--
 **itzankan-in/itzankan-in** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.